pixlee/android-sdk/doc/kotlin/UI.md

     ...
     // you can customize color, size if you need pxlPhotoRecyclerView.initiate(infiniteScroll = true, // or false
-            showingDebugView = false, //false: for production, true: development only when you want to see the debug info configuration = PXLPhotoView.Configuration().apply {
+            showingDebugView = false, // false: for production, true: development only when you want to see the debug info alphaForStoppedVideos = 0.5f, // this is the alpha(opacity) of visible items in recyclerview except the first fully visible view(always 1f) configuration = PXLPhotoView.Configuration().apply {
                 // Customize image size
                 pxlPhotoSize = PXLPhotoSize.ORIGINAL